Lisa Murkowski

 Murkowski is the daughter of former U.S. senator and governor of Alaska Frank Murkowski.
-Before her appointment to the Senate, she served in the Alaska House of Representatives and was elected majority leader.
-She was controversially appointed to the Senate by her father, who resigned his seat in December 2002 to become governor of Alaska.
-Murkowski completed her father's unexpired Senate term, which ended in January 2005, and became the first Alaskan-born member of Congress.

-Murkowski ran for and won a full term in 2004.
-After losing the 2010 Republican primary to Tea Party candidate Joe Miller, Murkowski ran as a write-in candidate and defeated both Miller and Democrat Scott McAdams in the general election.
-She is the second U.S. senator (after Strom Thurmond in 1954) to be elected by write-in vote.
-Murkowski was elected to a third term in 2016 and a fourth term in 2022, running as a Republican.

-Murkowski was vice chair of the Senate Republican Conference from 2009 to 2010.
-She served as chair of the Senate Energy and Natural Resources Committee from 2015 to 2021, and has served as vice chair of the Senate Indian Affairs Committee since 2021.
+She was appointed to the Senate by her father, who resigned his seat in 2002 to become Alaska's governor.
+Murkowski became the first Alaskan-born member of Congress and completed her father's unexpired Senate term, which ended in January 2005.
+Before her appointment to the Senate, she had been a member of the Alaska House of Representatives since 1999.
+Murkowski ran for and won a full term in 2004 with 48% of the vote.
+After losing the 2010 Republican primary to Tea Party candidate Joe Miller, she ran as a write-in candidate and defeated both Miller and Democrat Scott McAdams in the general election.
+Murkowski was reelected in 2016 and again in 2022.
+She was vice chair of the Senate Republican Conference from 2009 to 2010 and chair of the Senate Energy and Natural Resources Committee from 2015 to 2021.
+She served as vice chair of the Senate Indian Affairs Committee from 2021 to 2025 and has served as chair of the committee since January 2025.

-Murkowski is often described as one of the most moderate Republicans in the Senate and a crucial swing vote.
-According to CQ Roll Call, Murkowski voted with President Barack Obama's position 72.3% of the time in 2013, one of only two Republicans voting for his positions over 70% of the time.
-In recent years, she opposed Brett Kavanaugh and supported Ketanji Brown Jackson in their respective nominations to the Supreme Court.
-On February 13, 2021, Murkowski was one of seven Republican senators to vote to convict Donald Trump of incitement of insurrection in his second impeachment trial.
-Following this vote, she was censured by the Alaska Republican Party.
+Murkowski is often described as one of the Senate's most moderate Republicans and a swing vote.
+According to CQ Roll Call, she voted with President Barack Obama's position 72.3% of the time in 2013; she was one of only two Republicans to vote with Obama over 70% of the time.
+She opposed Brett Kavanaugh's Supreme Court nomination in 2018 and supported Ketanji Brown Jackson's Supreme Court nomination in 2022.
+In 2021, she was one of seven Republican senators to vote to convict Donald Trump of incitement of insurrection in his second impeachment trial; the Alaska Republican Party censured her for that vote.
+Murkowski was a pivotal Republican vote for the first Trump administration's Tax Cuts and Jobs Act and the second Trump administration's One Big Beautiful Bill Act.

 Early life, education, and early career

 Murkowski was born in Ketchikan in the Territory of Alaska, the daughter of Nancy Rena (née Gore) and Frank Murkowski.
 Her paternal great-grandfather was of Polish descent, and her mother's ancestry is Irish and French Canadian.
 As a child, she and her family moved around the state with her father's job as a banker.
 She earned a B.A. degree in economics from Georgetown University in 1980, the same year her father was elected to the U.S. Senate.
 She is a member of Pi Beta Phi sorority and represented Alaska as the 1980 Cherry Blossom Princess.
 She received her J.D. degree in 1985 from Willamette University College of Law.
+Murkowski subsequently failed the bar exam four times in a row, passing on her fifth attempt.

 Murkowski worked as an attorney in the Anchorage District Court Clerk's office from 1987 to 1989.
 From 1989 to 1998, she was an attorney in private practice in Anchorage.
 She served on the Mayor's Task Force for the Homeless from 1990 to 1991.